taocpp/PEGTL/doc/Rule-Reference.md

 ###### `eol`

+* Depends on the `Eol` template parameter of the input, by default:
-* Matches and consumes a Unix or MS-DOS line ending.
+* Matches and consumes a Unix or MS-DOS line ending, that is:
 * Equivalent to `sor< one< '\n' >, string< '\r', '\n' > >`.

 ###### `eolf`